Clothing and other textile waste in Brisbane

 • Macpac and Patagonia have trade-in programs for their own pre-loved clothing where customers can return their worn-out or damaged clothing for store credit.

-• Tread Lightly at participating retail locations (old sport shoes and thongs)
+• Tread Lightly and Havaianas have shoe and thong drop off points at participating retail locations

-• Drop off your pre-loved sheets and towels (any brand) at your local Sheridan store.
+• Pre-loved sheets and towels (any brand) can be dropped off at Sheridan stores.

-• Post old bed sheets, clothes and shoes to Ecosa
+• Send old bed sheets, clothes and shoes to Ecosa

-• Donate your old boots to the Totally Workwear Boot recycling program when you buy new boots from them.
+• Return your old boots to the Totally Workwear Boot recycling program when you buy new boots from them.

 As a last resort, place your worn-out clothes and other textile waste in your general waste bin.